-United Parcel Service Inc. (UPS) will pursue smaller European acquisitions and growth in its own business after its 5.16 billion-euro ($6.9 billion) purchase of TNT Express NV (TNTE) fell apart, people familiar with the matter said.
+United Parcel Service Inc. (UPS:US) will pursue smaller European acquisitions and growth in its own business after its 5.16 billion-euro ($6.9 billion) purchase of TNT Express NV (TNTE) fell apart, people familiar with the matter said.

 The world’s biggest package-delivery company learned in a Jan.
 11 meeting with the European Commission that the deal would be rejected, said the people, who asked not to be identified because the plans aren’t public.
 That triggered a weekend of planning sessions in which Atlanta-based UPS decided to abandon the transaction, the people said.